Utilon/MutaPipe_Repo/README.md

  ```

 *Note:* More options are available when running the MutaPipe scripts manually.
-Use command 'python3 script_name -h' for instructions.
+Use command `python3 script_name -h` for instructions.

 ##### Usage example bash